 A: Although your personal situation and beliefs may shape the end-of-life process for your pet, your two main options are burial and cremation.
 Discussing an end-of-life plan with your veterinary practice can be a good opportunity to understand your options and make decisions that might become more difficult with time.
 This also allows you time to ask any questions, sign consent forms and feel more confident and clearheaded in your decision-making.

-Whether you choose the burial or cremation option, you can choose to take the pet’s body directly to the crematorium yourself or your veterinary practice might be able to arrange to collect the body with their own transport.
-If you choose to take the pet’s body to the crematorium yourself, it is important to ensure that you line your car seat or boot with a protective material to avoid any leakage of body fluid.
+If you choose to take your pet’s body to the crematorium yourself, it is important to ensure that you line your car seat or boot with a protective material to avoid any leakage of body fluid.

 If you couldn't find the answers you were looking for, please view more of our FAQ's